opensearch-project/documentation-website/_analyzers/token-filters/stemmer-override.md

 # Stemmer override token filter

 The `stemmer_override` token filter allows you to define custom stemming rules that override the behavior of default stemmers like Porter or Snowball.
-This is useful when you want to apply specific stemming behavior to certain words that might not be modified correctly by the standard stemming algorithms.
+This can be useful when you want to apply specific stemming behavior to certain words that might not be modified correctly by the standard stemming algorithms.

 ## Parameters

-The `stemmer_override` token filter must configured with exactly one of the following parameters.
+The `stemmer_override` token filter must be configured with exactly one of the following parameters.

 Parameter | Data type | Description
 :--- | :--- | :---
 `rules` | String | Defines the override rules directly in the settings.
-`rules_path` | String | Specifies the file containing custom rules (mappings).
+`rules_path` | String | Specifies the path to the file containing custom rules (mappings).
 The path can be either an absolute path or a path relative to the config directory.

 ## Example